cheikhshift/momentum/readme.md

 ### Funcs
 Each `func` tag within your `<methods>` section will generate a JS equivalent function.
 To better visualize this follow the example below.
+Notes : Channels are not supported as a valid type within `var` and `return` attributes of your func tag.
 A `<func>` tag is declared within the methods section of a `gos.gxml` file.

 	   <func name="TestAdd" var="varx string,numv int" return="(test string, err error)">